Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 Our idea of the proof is to apply the compactness/tightness argument, consisting of the classical three steps: the tightness, characterizing the limits, and the uniqueness of the limit equation.
-For particle systems with singular interactions, the regularity of the joint law is crucial to compensate the singularity.
+For particle systems with singular interactions, the regularity of the joint law is crucial to compensate the singularity (see Corollary \ref{coro:averagesymme} below).
 The article by Fournier, Hauray, and Mischler \cite{fournier2014propagation} is probably the one closest to our article regarding tackling the singularity, where they also heavily exploited the Fisher information of the joint laws of particles.
-Many features of the Fisher information will also be used in our proof, for instance sub-additivity, the chain rule, and notably the Sobolev regularity estimates from it.
-Unfortunately, it is not apparent how to apply the compactness argument, since the non-exchangeability and the singularity cause two difficulties.
+Many features of the Fisher information will also be used in our proof, for instance super-additivity, the chain rule, and notably the Sobolev regularity estimates from it. { Unfortunately, the analysis in \cite{fournier2014propagation} fundamentally relies on the assumption that the initial law of the system is chaotic.
+In contrast, our framework does not require chaoticity.
+We instead impose a weaker condition based on a uniform initial bound (Hypothesis ($\mathbb{H}$)), which allows for non-symmetric joint laws and correlated initial particle positions.} It is not apparent how to apply the compactness argument, since the non-exchangeability and the singularity cause two difficulties.
 The first one is to derive uniform estimates (about the Fisher information in our case) for the non-exchangeable system \eqref{eq:IPS}.
 For instance, when $K$ is the Biot-Savart law, the following frequently used inequality requires exchangeability,

 where $I(\mu):\mathcal{P}(\mathbb{R}^{dk})\rightarrow [0,+\infty]$, $ k\in \mathbb{N}$, denotes the Fisher information functional to be defined in Section \ref{sec:notations}.
 This indicates that the interaction between any two particles can be controlled by $\frac{1}{N}$ of the total Fisher information of the system.
 However, when the particles are {\em not} indistinguishable from each other, the joint law is no longer symmetric, and there might be a pair of particles such that $I(\mathcal{L}(X_i,X_j))> \frac{2}{N}I(\mathcal{L}(X^N))$.
 To overcome this difficulty, we build a technical lemma (Lemma \ref{lemma:sym}) concerning the average of the interactions, which allows us to derive uniform Fisher information for non-exchangeable systems and estimate singular interactions.
 Investigating averaging statistics is a key step to study non-exchangeable systems.
 Similarly, observables with averaged information of particles also play a crucial role in \cite{jabin2021mean}.
 Note that the presence of noise is crucial in our analysis since we effectively use the control given by the Fisher information.
 In the deterministic setting, for instance in the vortex approximation towards the 2D incompressible Euler equation, since now those $w_j^N$ in general can be distinct to each other, the symmetrization trick used in \cite{jabin2018quantitative} does not work anymore.